kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

   - [ ] Visualize the selected color to the right of the picker in the form of a rectangle
   - [ ] the rest

+## Refine

+- [ ] Pull css variable knowledge into the setting provider.
+For the type, use `keyof` or a similar thing to track actual theme reference variables

 ## Fixit

 - [x] PC: The card header colors in Favorites are sometimes wrong, especially for pact spells
 - [x] The item info card is not just hiding content when animating open or closed.
 Ensure that it's not squishing content and instead just hiding it.
 - [x] Vehicle: the Description tab has 2 scrollbars
 - [x] The item card has a weird white right border when flying out to the left in dark mode

 ## Stretch